sequence-sh/StructuredDataConnector/README.md

 # Sequence® StructuredData Connector

-[Sequence®](https://gitlab.com/reductech/sequence) is a collection of libraries that automates cross-application e-discovery and forensic workflows.
+[Sequence®](https://sequence.sh) is a collection of libraries for automation of cross-application e-discovery and forensic workflows.

 This connector contains Steps to interact with structured data formats:

 - Json
 - CSV
 - Concordance
 - IDX

 There are steps to convert data to and from all of these formats.